Computing Possible and Certain Answers over Order-Incomplete Data: Data Model and Query Language

-A special case of po-relations are \emph{unordered po-relations} (or \emph{bag relations}), where $<$ is empty: we write them $(\ID, T)$.
+A special case of po-relations are \emph{unordered po-relations} (or \emph{bag relations}), where $<$ is empty: we denote them $(\ID, T)$.
 Another special case is that of \emph{totally ordered po-relations}, where~$<$ is a total order.

 The point of po-relations is to represent \emph{sets} of list relations.
-Formally, a \emph{linear extension} $<'$ of~$<$ is a total order on~$\ID$ such that for each $x<y$ we have $x <' y$.
+Formally, a \emph{linear extension} $<'$ of~$<$ is a total order on~$\ID$ such that ${<} \subseteq {<'}$, i.e., for each $x<y$ we have $x <' y$.
 The {\em possible worlds} $\pw(\OR)$ of $\OR$ are then defined as follows: for each linear extension ${<'}$ of~$<$, writing $\ID$ as $\id_1 <' \cdots <' \id_{\card{\ID}}$, the list relation $(T(\id_1), \ldots, T(\id_{\card{ID}}))$ is in~$\pw(\OR)$.
 As $T$ is generally not injective, two different linear extensions may yield the same list relation.
+Note that each such linear extension ``strips away" the identifiers and includes only the tuples.
 For instance, if $\OR$ is unordered, then $\pw(\OR)$ consists of all permutations of the tuples of~$\OR$; and if~$\OR$ is totally ordered then $\pw(\OR)$ contains exactly one possible world.

 Po-relations can thus model uncertainty over the \emph{order} of tuples.
 However, note that they cannot model uncertainty on tuple \emph{values}.
 Specifically, let us define the \emph{underlying bag relation} of a po-relation $\OR = (\ID, T, <)$ as $(\ID, T)$.
 Unlike order, this underlying bag relation is always certain.